-The main emission limit value associated with this bog is 35mg/l suspended solids, with trigger levels for ammonia of 3.7 mg/l and COD 100mg/l.
-Initial monthly ammonia concentrations from August to November 2021 have a range of 0.005 to 1.4mg/l with an average of 0.504mg/l.
+There are no EPA records of emissions of suspended solids or Ammonia from the bog to downstream water-courses exceeding IPC licence limits.
+As part of the rehabilitation plan and validation, surface water quality will be monitored to establish an expected stabilization or improvement in water quality parameters.
+The main emission limit value associated with this bog is 35mg/l suspended solids, with trigger levels for ammonia of 4.53mg/l and COD 100mg/l.

+Initial monthly ammonia concentrations from August to January 2021 have a range of 0.182 to 2.86mg/l with an average of 1.43mg/l.

-From an analysis of any monitoring over the past 4 yrs. of the IPC licence environmental monitoring of some of the discharges from this bog, indicate that results were under the ELV for SS and trigger level for ammonia and COD.
-(Table 3.1).
+From an analysis if any monitoring over the past 5 yrs. of the IPC licence environmental monitoring programme, indicate that results were under the ELV for SS and the trigger level for Ammonia, and within the majority of the trigger level for COD (Table 3.1).